Updated on: 2/22/2019

 The two men were thrown onto the hood of the car and up onto the windshield.
 The windshield shattered instantly resulting in the pedestrians being taken to Harborview Medical Center with serious injuries.

-After the initial strike of both vehicle and pedestrian the two men were conscious and on alert following the collision.
+After the pedestrian accident occurred, the two men were conscious and on alert following the collision.
 The westbound lanes of Denny Way were closed following the incident for police to investigate further.

 Witnesses Saw Driver on Cell Phone